mohlemeyer/a-mailer/README.md

 In this case the `sendSeq` method has to be used instead of the `send` method and the connection has to be explicitly closed after all messages have been sent by calling the `sendSeqEnd` method.

+Note that a subsequent `sendSeq` call must not be initiated on the same mailer object before the previous `sendSeq` call has returned successfullly.

 #### Example